Lt. Governor Gilchrist visits our neck of the woods

-EAST TAWAS – On a stop in his Northern Michigan tour, Lt.
-Governor Garlin Gilchrist II made an appearance in East Tawas and Lincoln on April 7.
+ALCONA COUNTY — On a stop in his Northern Michigan tour, Lt.
+Governor Garlin Gilchrist II made an appearance in Lincoln and East Tawas on April 7.

 It’s a gubernatorial election year, so that means members of the Whitmer administration are going around the state, making appearance at local businesses and community centers to offer a listening ear and pitch what they have done to improve the lives of Michigan voters.
 This is done with the hopes their efforts may stick in voter minds during November.